saniaahmad6/sign_up_page/README.md

 # The-Newsletter
 - For the Newsletter API, go to "http://mailchimp.com/" to generate the API_KEY and Audience_ID.
+Enter the data center as <dc>

 -  Node_modules can be installed using package.json